Berea-College-CSC-226/p01-final-project-sahb-rukwashai-1/README.md

 - No start menu screen.
 The game loads directly into gameplay.
 - Window size is fixed and cannot be resized.
 - No save system for high scores.

+  Constraints:
+* Requires Python 3.10 or higher.
+* Requires pygame-ce installed (pip install pygame-ce).
+Regular pygame does not work with Python 3.13+.
+* All seven Python files must be in the same directory for imports to work.
+* Game window is fixed at 1200x700 pixels.
+Monitor must support at least that resolution.
+* No external image, sound, or data files are used.
+Everything is generated with code.

 ### Reflection